jhuckaby/pixl-server-web/README.md

 	Front-End-Https: on
 ```

 The `https_header_detect` property allows you to define any number of header regular expression matches, that will "pseudo-enable" SSL mode in the web server.
-Meaning, the `args.request.headers.ssl` property will be set to `true`, and calls to {server.getSelfURL()} will have a `https://` prefix.
+Meaning, the `args.request.headers.ssl` property will be set to `true`, and calls to `server.getSelfURL()` will have a `https://` prefix.
 Here is an example configuration, which detects many commonly used headers:

 ```javascript
 	{